 In these difficult times, students may experience increased basic needs challenges.
-While the division of Student Life and the Office of the Dean of Students cannot provide long-term, permanent interventions, they do have a number of resources to assist students and will add additional information as it becomes available.
+While the Division of Student Life and the Office of the Dean of Students cannot provide long-term, permanent interventions, they do have a number of resources to assist students.

-While the USF Food Pantry is not open at this time, Student Life want to ensure the continuity of access to food and has compiled a list of community resources for free groceries or meals.
+The USF Food Pantry is not open during summer 2021 but plans to reopen in fall 2021.
+In addition, Student Life has compiled a list of community resources for free groceries or meals.
 This list also includes recipes for low-cost meals, since many will be preparing their own food with the groceries they receive from these resources.
-The USF Food Pantry website has been updated to include these resources as well.

 Students who currently do not have a computer or the financial means to purchase a laptop can apply to the Student Laptop Program.
 Students experiencing connectivity issues with their internet should follow these tips.
 If students still need assistance after trying these suggestions, they should contact the ITS help desk at firstname.lastname@example.org.

 If a student has absolutely no access to WiFi or wired connection in their home, they should contact email@example.com.

 The Office of the Dean of Students has identified a number of resources that may be able to assist students with rent (see below).
 Students with housing concerns can also contact the Office of Off-Campus Living.